-3. Log in to the modem's online user interface (Modem GUI) using your Administrator Username and Administrator Password.
-Unless you have changed the default settings, you can find this information on the modem's sticker.
-Note that these are different from your wireless SSID and security key.
+3. Log in to the modem's settings interface (Modem GUI) using your Admin Username and Admin Password.
+Note that these are different from your wireless network name (SSID) and WiFi password (security key).

 5. Select "Upgrade Firmware" in the left sidebar.

-6. Check the "Upgrade Status" area:
+6. Check the "Upgrade Status" area.

 If it says Firmware is up to date or N/A, you don't need to update.
 You're all done!
 You can log out and close the modem settings page.

-12. Select "Upgrade Firmware."
+12. Select "Upgrade Firmware" to start the update.

 13. The screen will show you the progress of the upgrade installation.
 This step will take about 2 minutes.

 14. Next, you'll see a screen telling you that the modem is rebooting.
 This step will take about 3 minutes.
 As the modem reboots, you will briefly lose your internet connection, including WiFi.

-15. Once the upgrade is complete, you will be taken to the main "Modem GUI Login" screen.
+15. Once the upgrade is complete, you will be taken back to the main Modem GUI Login screen.
 Wait 2-5 minutes for the DSL and internet lights on the modem to turn green before trying to browse to a webpage to test that your connection is good.

 If the internet light doesn't turn green, check our modem lights guide for troubleshooting help.